 Wesfarmers is committed to full compliance with statutory obligations and takes a conservative approach to tax risk.
 Our organisation’s tax strategy is publicly available in the Tax Contribution Report that has been published annually since 2016.

-Our tax strategy is implemented through Wesfarmers’ Group Tax Policy.
-The Group Tax Policy is reviewed on a regular basis and was last updated and approved by the Audit and Risk Committee in March 2021.
+Our tax strategy is implemented through Wesfarmers’ Group Tax Policy (Group Policy 3.4).
+The Group Tax Policy is reviewed on a regular basis.
+It was last reviewed in March 2023 and was last updated and approved by the Audit and Risk Committee in March 2022.
 Wesfarmers’ Group Tax Policy includes an internal escalation process for referring divisional or business unit tax matters to the corporate Group Tax function.
 The Executive General Manager, Group Finance must report any material tax issues to the Wesfarmers Board.

-Our tax strategy is aligned to our Code of Conduct, i.e. ‘The Wesfarmers Way’, and sustainable development strategies of the organisation.
+Our tax strategy is aligned to our Code of Conduct and sustainable development strategies of the organisation.
 Our businesses’ structures are driven by commercial consideration, substance and are aligned with Wesfarmers’ conservative approach to tax risk.

-Wesfarmers believes being transparent about taxes paid is a critical enabler to building trust with our communities and holds us and others to account.
-Contributing the appropriate amount of tax revenue in the communities in which we operate creates jobs and gives government the opportunity to provide essential services to citizens and confidence to invest in their communities to make them more sustainable over the long term.
+Wesfarmers believes being transparent about taxes paid is critical to building trust with our communities and holds us and others to account.
+Contributing the appropriate amount of tax revenue in the communities in which we operate creates jobs and gives governments the opportunity to provide essential services to citizens and confidence to invest in their communities to make them more sustainable over the long term.

 Tax governance and control framework

 The Wesfarmers Audit and Risk Committee ensures the organisation is accountable for compliance with the Group Tax Policy.
-The Group Tax Policy allocates responsibility for compliance with Applicable Tax Laws1 in all jurisdictions in which the Wesfarmers Group operates between the corporate office, business units and divisions.
+The Group Tax Policy allocates responsibility for compliance with Applicable Tax Laws1 in all jurisdictions in which Wesfarmers operates between the corporate office, business units and divisions.
 It cannot be amended without approval from the Wesfarmers Audit and Risk Committee.
-Any updates to the Group Tax Policy are communicated to divisional CFOs and division/business unit Tax Managers (or equivalent) by Wesfarmers’ CFO and Group Tax Manager.
+Any updates to the Group Tax Policy are communicated to divisional chief financial officers and division/business unit tax managers (or equivalent) by the Wesfarmers Chief Financial Officer and Group Tax Manager.

 Acting honestly and ethically, transparency in reporting, accountability for our reputation and adopting an ‘owner’ mindset are key features of the Wesfarmers business model and tax governance framework.
 Wesfarmers has clear controls and processes within our governance framework to manage tax risks and ensure we meet our regulatory obligations.